Talal Qureshi: Early life

+Career

 Career beginnings (2007-2017)

 He released his first single, "Phase Shift", in 2007.
 In 2012, he released his debut EP, Equator.

 In 2013, he released his second EP, x1988.

 In 2014, Qureshi released the single "Too Much To Handle" and his remix of Mooroo's "Tasveer".

 In 2015, Qureshi formed SNKM with Adil Omar and the duo released "Nighat & Paras", played at SXSW and various cities in the US and then collaborated and performed with Diplo and Elliphant for their first ever Pakistan show in 2016.

 SNKM debuted at Mad Decent Block Party 2016 alongside Diplo, Kesha, Marshmello and others and continued to play shows through until 2018 with Major Lazer, Skrillex and others.

 Qureshi also produced a new single with Faris Shafi titled "Jawab De", a socially conscious rap song that focuses on the issues of military overreach, religious extremism, patriarchy and their resulting consequences of violence against disenfranchised civilians, minorities and women in Pakistan.
 The resulting controversy caused the song to be censored on media, despite receiving positive reviews.